cpske/ISP/agile/agile.md

 * Video: [Agile at Microsoft](https://www.youtube.com/watch?v=-LvCJpnNljU) about the Visual Studio Team Services transition to agile.
 Interesting, but some fuzzy use of buzzwords like "team owns X", "team is empowered to ...".
 41 minutes.

-## Agile Book
+## Agile Books

 *Learning Agile* by Stellman & Greene (O'Reilly 2013).
 The authors have practiced, taught, and written about Agile for 20 years.
 Covers the same topics as *Head First Agile*.

-*Head First Agile* by Stellman & Greene (2017) - very memorable explanation and examples of Agile practices and values; lots of review questions.
-Has lots of PMI Exam practice questions.
-490 pg (too) long.
+*Head First Agile* by Stellman & Greene (2017) - very memorable explanation and examples of Agile practices and values; many review questions and sample questions from PMI Exam practice questions.
+But a bit long. *Learning Agile* has the same content in fewer pages, without the cute examples and review questions.

 *Agile Practice Guide* by AgileAlliance and PMI.
 Short, accurate guide to applying Agile.
-Appendix X3 is tool to assess how suitable Agile is to a project.
+Appendix X3 is a tool to assess how suitable Agile is to a project.
 (Similar to Barry Boehm's book *Balancing Agility and Discipline*.)